s-nakaoka/choreonoid-doc/en/simulation/howto-implement-controller.rst

  Returns the reference to the joint torque value.
 The value corresponds to JOINT_TORQUE or JOINT_FORCE.
 The unit is [N･m] or [N].

 As each of these member functions returns the reference to its corresponding variable, you can substitute another value.
-Outputing values from the controller is done in that way.
+Outputting values from the controller is done in that way.

 The element types that can actually be used for I/O depend on the type and configuration of a simulator item.
 Most simulator items support the input of joint angle (displacement) values and the output of joint torque (force) values, and they make it possible to perform basic PD control.
 In that case, for each Link object of the joints, the joint angle (displacement) value is input by reading the q() value, and the value is then used in the calculation of the PD control, and the resulting joint torque (force) value is set to u() to output it to the robot.

 In fact, any element types can be input to a controller in most simulator items.
 All the element values are contained in the internal physics calculation process, and the simulator can pass the values to the controller as its input values.
 However, it is not applied to a real robot.
 In a real robot, inputting a joint displacement requires an encoder at the joint, and inputting a joint torque requires a torque sensor at as well.
-Joint velocity values and joint accleration values are usually obtained by differentiating the joint displacement values.
+Joint velocity values and joint acceleration values are usually obtained by differentiating the joint displacement values.

 With regard to output, the element types other than the joint torque (force) can only be output in limited situations.
 An example of such situations is the 'High-gain dynamics' mode of the AIST simulator.
 When you set it to the 'Dynamics mode' property of an AIST simulator item, it accepts joint displacement, joint velocity, and joint acceleration values as the output values from the controller.
 In this case, the motion of the robot is calculated so that the given joint posture can be achieved.
 Note that, however, this function would not be available for the real robot.